cvbindia/cvbindia.github.io/_team/samy.md

 weight: 1
 ---

-Pandarasamy Arjunan is a postdoctoral scholar at Berkeley Education Alliance for Research in Singapore (BEARS) Limited, a University of California, Berkeley’s research centre, in Singapore.
+Dr. Pandarasamy Arjunan is a postdoctoral scholar at Berkeley Education Alliance for Research in Singapore (BEARS) Limited, a University of California, Berkeley’s research centre, in Singapore.